Swing Trading Strategies

 To identify a cup and handle pattern, we will look for a swing high forming the left rim of the cup, followed by a pullback into a flat or gently curving bottom before price recovers to form a second swing high – the right rim of the cup.

 In the ideal pattern, the two swing highs will be at the same price level, but in practice, they will more often form at similar but slightly different prices.
-And this is perfectly acceptable to trade.

 From the right rim, we will then look for the price to pull back to form the handle of the pattern.
 As noted above, the handle should ideally slope sharply downwards, as we are looking for a strong move into support.
-A horizontal consolidation is less attractive for swing traders.

 The Reversal Patterns